bbalet/jorani/docs/install/README.md

 * Jorani tries to bind to LDAP according to the content of <code>ldap_basedn</code> in where <code>%s</code> is a placeholder for the user id to be checked into LDAP (e.g. <code>%s</code> will be replaced by the login from LMS db).
 * Contact your IT Admin in order to know more about how LDAP is configured into your organization.
 Change the value but <code>%s</code> must remain somewhere into this string.
 * The user id into Jorani and LDAP must be the same.
 When LDAP is activated, LMS doesn't use anymore the password stored into the database.
-* Jorani is designed for small organization, therefore it doesn't support complex authentication schemes.

-Since version 0.1.5, Jorani supports complex LDAP authentication schemes.
+Since version 0.1.5, Jorani supports complex LDAP authentication schemes (where users are in different loactions in the directory).
 In order to use this feature :

 1. Set <code>ldap_basedn_db</code> to TRUE.
-2. The Base DN is not based on <code>ldap_basedn</code>, but read into the users table, column <code>ldap_path</code> (e.g. from database).
+2. The Base DN is not based on <code>ldap_basedn</code>, but read from the users table, column <code>ldap_path</code> (e.g. from database).
 3. The Base DN should look like <code>uid=bbalet,ou=people,dc=company,dc=com</code>.
 Note that this feature allows you to authenticate users from different OU.

 ## Apache